alfdocimo/react-memory-game/README.md

 ## React, of course!

 Because functional programming is awesome and because I really like using it.
-(Also because it's part of the stack that is being used at letgo)

 ## styled-components

-Never heard of this before but it GOT ME HOOKED! really, I will use this for side-projects from now on👌
+Pretty interesting use of css-in-js library which I really enjoyed using👌

 ## Jest & Enzyme

 I wanted to try `react-testing-library` because I've heard awesome things about it, and because it has a very friendly API.
 However, I've been using Jest & Enzyme for a while and gotta say, I can't complain.

-## API
+## REST API

 moogleapi, because Final Fantasy is one of my favorite games ever🔥